-From January 1, 2021 through June 30, 2021, we received between 0 and 499 reportable FISA orders for non-content.
+From January 1, 2023 through June 30, 2023, we received between zero and 499 reportable FISA orders for non-content.
 Some FISA orders that seek content also seek non-content.
-We counted those as FISA orders for content and, to avoid double counting, have not also counted them as FISA orders for non-content.
-Those orders targeted between 0 and 499 "customer selectors."
+We counted those as FISA orders for content and, to avoid double counting, have not counted them as FISA orders for non-content.
+Those orders targeted between zero and 499 "customer selectors."